czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 it.
 The sole interface that would be even better would be a mind-reading interface.
 So for the first time we have a search UX that is both intuitive and powerful (or promising to be at least).
 Siri is abstracting links and complicated queries from the end-user.
-Most oeople don't care about links, they just want the data, the resource that the links point to.
+Most people don't care about links, they just want the data, the resource that the links point to.

 Siri is going to bring search back to mobile devices.